 There are international connections from Dubai, Istanbul, Johannesburg and Nairobi which create a seamless travel network of accessibility around the world.
 Multi stop safari’s are most popular and if you are considering adding Zambia to your itinerary there are flights to Kigali to see the Gorillas, Windhoek for the Namibian deserts, South Africa to visit the wine lands, or a beach stop in Mozambique, and even Tanzania and Kenya for an East-African safari experience.
 Zanzibar is a short hop with Coastal Aviation from Dar es Salaam.

-There are a few locations worth looking at for a memorable Zambian safari and to ease your search here is a breakdown of some of the most breathtaking lodges we recommend.
+There are a few locations worth looking at for a memorable Zambian safari and to ease your search here are some suggestions for the most breathtaking lodges we recommend.

 A World Heritage Site and a Natural Wonder of the World, no trip to Africa could not include this iconic destination.
 Spend at least 3 nights here in a wide range of accommodations to suit any budget and enjoy the splendour for yourself.
 This Wonder of the World is one of Zambia’s top attractions.

 Treat yourself to an island stay in the middle of the Zambezi River and enjoy luxurious accommodation and the most magical star beds in Africa at Vic Falls Island Treehouse, or for a family friendly lodge close to the Falls consider Stanley Safari Lodge.

 The true spirit of romance is exemplified by sleeping in a four-poster bed under the African night skies.
-The star beds are on the roof of a double-storey Treehouse suite.
-Island Treehouse lodge is just 10 kilometers upstream from the thunderous Victoria Falls.
-The island is only accessible by boat, has only four secluded Island Treehouse suites and two Starbeds.
+The star beds are on the roof of a double-story Treehouse suite.
+Island Treehouse lodge is just 10 kilometres upstream from the thunderous Victoria Falls.
+The island is only accessible by boat, has only four secluded Island Treehouse suites and two Star beds.
 The second Treehouse has just been completed and boasts the most beautiful views.
 The island and lodge create a very intimate atmosphere and is small enough to book exclusively as your own island hideaway.
 For honeymoon couples this is the absolute perfect location at the beginning or end of a safari to Africa.